Apps For Graphic Design

 Draw lets you use vector drawing tools to create dazzling freeform illustrations right on your mobile device.
 It provides the kind of creative freedom for mobile users that have long been rumored but until now were always “coming soon”.
 Draw can’t realistically compete with the desktop version of Illustrator yet, but its array of tool offerings is broad enough and community support deep enough that it may create a whole new genre of illustration and a corresponding new category of illustrators.
 Maybe the most astonishing thing about Draw is that this mobile graphic design app is free.
 And that’s likely to make a lot of people think twice about renewing their CC subscriptions next time around.
 As such, smart money says the “free” label has an expiration date.
 So, get it while you can.

-Evernote is one of those buffet design apps we mentioned at the outset.
-It’s not going to help you spruce up your Illustrator Draw creations but it will help the busy graphic design pro stay organized, move work down the production line and sync their efforts with clients and coworkers.
+Evernote may not be able to help you spruce up your Illustrator Draw creations, but it will help the busy graphic design pro stay organized, move work down the production line and sync their efforts with clients and coworkers.
 Evernote began life as a free app but the developers have moved aggressively away from that egalitarian model over the past year or two.
 Now the free app has become little more than an elaborate advertisement for its pay-to-play cousins while the Plus and Premium apps are where the real actionable features are.
 Still, it’s well worth the minimal investment (although good luck trying to figure out their cloud storage policies).

-Paper has about as much to do with actual paper as the word “cafe” has to do with actual cold brew coffee makers.
-Nonetheless, it does a great job of helping you connect your doodles, notes and concepts, organize your to-do lists and reminders, put those pics from your travel camera to work and emerge from the forest of confusion and forgotten appointments into the world of the organizationally astute.
+Paper is a simple but rather ingenious sketchbook app that regrettably only works with iOS.
+Nonetheless, it does a great job of helping you connect your doodles, notes and concepts, organize your to-do lists and reminders, put those pics from your travel camera to work, and emerge from the forest of confusion and forgotten appointments into the world of the organizationally astute.
 Paper was launched with much fanfare back in 2012 and has a solid base of believers that expands slowly yet inexorably every year.
-And it’s totally free.
-Although, if you don’t have an iPhone that won’t really matter.
+And, best of all, it’s totally free.
+Although, if you don’t have an iPhone or iPad that won’t really matter.

 7. Pantone Studio

-Pantone Studio is another of those buffet design apps that addresses a specific need of the graphic designer.
-Pantone provides you the ability to harvest Pantone colors from the environment, assemble your own color palettes and use them to create nextgen graphics.
+Pantone Studio is a design app that helps address a specific need of the graphic designer: it provides you the ability to harvest Pantone colors from the environment, assemble your own color palettes, and use them to create nextgen graphics.
 These can then be easily exported to your graphic design editing programs and shared with coworkers, clients and friends.
-When it comes to graphic design color is king and Pantone Studio helps ensure the colors in your design are both accurate and – just as important – reproducible.
+When it comes to graphic design, color is king and Pantone Studio helps ensure the colors in your design are both accurate and – just as important – reproducible.
 Create palettes that are geo-specific, then tag them and save them for future reference.
 You’ll be light years ahead of the competition with Pantone Studio in your arsenal.

-Marksta allows you to easily watermark your creations and/or add a logo or some text to your project right from your late model iPhone.
+Marksta allows you to easily watermark your creations and/or add a logo or some text to your project right from your latest model iPhone or iPad.
 Marksta has recently set its sights on busting free of standard boutique design app constraints however, by introducing a steady stream of new functions.
-Those include basic color management, the ability to add customized borders, the ability to adjust opacity, to reverse text, to save templates, view all of your changes in real time and more.
+Those include basic color management, the ability to add customized borders, the ability to adjust opacity, to reverse text, to save templates, view all of your changes in real-time and more.
 But while those new features point toward a more robust design app down the road, at the moment Marksta is still a watermark app first and foremost.
-And still one of those graphic design apps for iphone only.
+And still one of those graphic design apps for iPhone only.

-In spite of predictions that it was on the cusp of becoming obsolete the number of emails sent each day worldwide in 2017 was estimated at 269 billion (with a “b”).
-By 2020 that number is expected to grow to more than 306 billion emails per day.
-If you’re like most design professionals you probably feel like half of those emails wind up in your inbox.
-But don’t despair, because Mailstrom is here to help you grab the email bull by the horns and bring it under control.
+In spite of predictions that it was on the cusp of becoming obsolete, the number of emails sent each day worldwide in 2020 was estimated at 306.4 billion (with a “b”).
+If you’re like most design professionals, you probably feel like half of those emails wind up in your inbox.
+But don’t despair because Mailstrom is here to help you grab the email bull by the horns and bring it under control.
 You may not think of Mailstrom as being one of the many graphic design apps for Android, and strictly speaking it’s not.
-What it is, however, is a way to organize, bundle, unsubscribe, prioritize and delete the clutter in your mailbox for about 5 bucks a month.
+What it is, however, is a way to organize, bundle, unsubscribe, prioritize and delete the clutter in your mailbox for about 6 bucks a month.

 14. iA Writer

 ScannerPro allows you to create PDFs with searchable text by simply taking a photo of a document with your camera.
-While the process is too cumbersome to have much application around a busy law office it might be just what the busy freelance graphic designer needs to fulfill their minimal document scanning requirements.
+While the process is too cumbersome to have much application around a busy law office, it might be just what the busy freelance graphic designer needs to fulfill their minimal document scanning requirements.
 Scanning documents can be a pain but it’s often necessary.
 Until now, unless your operation required dozens of scans every day, purchasing a desktop scanner made little financial sense.
-With ScannerPro, you can transform your smartphone into a mobile scanner that will produce the hi-res copies and occasional PDFs you need to keep your business on track, And all for a scant $4.
+With ScannerPro, you can transform your smartphone into a mobile scanner that will produce the hi-res copies and occasional PDFs you need to keep your business on track, and all for less than $5.
 It’s the kind of common sense productivity app that gives developers a good name and helps talented, ambitious professionals obtain a competitive edge.

 16. My Price

-Invoice is another accounting aid that helps you create professional looking invoices, accept payments via credit cards and track whether a particular bill has been sent, paid or even viewed.
-These are the kind of tasks that can really chew up time and take a bite out of productivity.
-But when you download Invoice to your Android or iOS handset you are signaling the end of the line for the endless paper chase.
+Invoice is another accounting aid that helps you create professional-looking invoices, accept payments via credit cards, and track whether a particular bill has been sent, paid, or even viewed.
+These are the kind of tasks that can really chew up time and take a bite out of productivity, as well as creativity.
+But when you download Invoice to your Android or iOS handset, you are signaling the end of the line for the endless paper chase.
 You’ll know exactly where you stand in relation to each transaction and customer at any given time.

 18. Adobe Preview CC

-Often times when creating designs in Photoshop it’s difficult to determine exactly what they’re going to look like when they’re actually in place.
-With Preview CC you get to see your Photoshop creations in real time on the devices they’ll eventually be viewed with.
-This helps you identify and rectify problems before you send the design off to the client, eliminating the tedious and time-consuming (and reputation-damaging) process of waiting for client feedback, making revisions, resubmitting, waiting, making more revisions and so on ad nauseum.
+Often times when creating designs in Photoshop, it’s difficult to determine exactly what they’re going to look like when they’re actually in place.
+With Preview CC you get to see your Photoshop creations in real-time on the devices they’ll eventually be viewed with.
+This helps you identify and rectify problems before you send the design off to the client, eliminating the tedious and time-consuming (and reputation-damaging) process of waiting for client feedback, making revisions, resubmitting, waiting, making more revisions, and so on ad nauseam.
 It’s one of those productivity-centric design apps that can totally change the way you interact with your clients.
 Unfortunately, though, like a lot of apps for graphic design, it’s only available for iOS.
 So, nothing is perfect.